PorridgePi/WRO-FE-2023/docs/Documentation.md

 Below is the schematics for the PCB.
 (A full image is available on GitHub too under `schemes/`)

 ![../attachments/Schematics.png](../attachments/Schematics.png)

-1. The vehicle is powered off a single 3-cell Lithium Polymer (LiPo) battery, which allows for high peak current draw in excess of 10A and is easy to design around, given its rectangular shape.
-2. Power passes through a 5V regulator before being distributed to the servo, sensors and Raspberry Pi Pico used as a microcontroller.
-3. Front and side facing LiDARs are used to measure the distance to the walls.
-The TFLunas used have a maximum range of 2m which is sufficient for detecting the side walls but may at times not have enough especially for the front facing LiDAR.
-4. Block detection is done through an OpenMV M7 mounted on the front of the vehicle.
-It is quite easy to interface with and was easy to use, given the libraries provided with the OpenMV IDE.
-5. We were initially considering using a Raspberry Pi Camera Module but decided against it as it had issues with latency.

 # 4. Obstacle management